Severus Sebokht

 He was a teacher of the philosophy of Aristotle.
 In 638, he wrote a major treatise on syllogisms.
 He translated from Persian into Syriac the commentaries on Aristotle of Paul the Persian.

+He participated in debates with the Maronites in Damascus in 659, in the presence of Muawiya.

 He was perhaps the first Syrian to mention the Indian number system.

-He wrote a major treatise on the Astrolabe.
+He wrote a major treatise on the astrolabe.
 His treatise contained 25 chapters and provided detailed explanations of the measurements of the movements of heavenly bodies.

+Translations

+Severus' Letter on Climates has been partially translated.
+The first section of the work was translated by Olivier Defaux and the second part by Emilie Villey.